The New England Journal of Medicine May 14, 2009

 Bottom Line

-In patients with atrial fibrillation deemed unsuitable for vitamin K antagonist therapy, the addition of clopidogrel to aspirin reduced the risk of major vascular events but significantly increased the risk of major hemorrhage compared to aspirin alone.
+In patients with atrial fibrillation considered unsuitable for vitamin K antagonist therapy, adding clopidogrel to aspirin reduced the risk of major vascular events, primarily stroke, but significantly increased the risk of major bleeding.

 Key Findings